Director of Pharmacy

 Yen Pham, RPh, BS, MBA

-Yen Pham is the Director of Pharmacy Services.
-Her responsibilities include oversight over all pharmacy operations including, finance, inpatient, outpatient and ambulatory pharmacy.
-She is the co-chair of OHSU's Pharmacy and Therapeutics Committee and has made significant progress standardizing the medical care patients receive at OHSU.
-Her professional interests include medication therapy optimization, business operations and finance, and efficient use of systems within the department of pharmacy.
+Yen Pham is the Chief Pharmacy Officer.
+Her responsibilities include oversight over all pharmacy and clinical nutrition operations including, finance, inpatient, outpatient, ambulatory, home infusion, and Pharmacy Benefit Management services.
+She is the co-chair of OHSU's Clinical Knowledge &Therapeutic Executive Committee (formerly known as Pharmacy &Therapeutic Committee) and has made significant progress standardizing the medical care patients receive at OHSU.
+Her professional interests include medication therapy optimization, business operations and finance, and efficient use of systems within the department of pharmacy and clinical nutrition.

 David Bearden, Pharm.D.

 Dave is the Assistant Director for Clinical Services with responsibility for system wide clinical and academic initiatives with a major focus on inpatient adult medical, surgical, and intensive care.
 He also serves as Professor and Chair in the Department of Pharmacy Practice with the Oregon State University/Oregon Health and Science University College of Pharmacy.
 His administrative interests include faculty and practitioner development, enhancement of interprofessional and collaborative patient care, and demonstrating the value of antimicrobial stewardship